Experienced Car Accident Attorney in Long Beach

 This is the same reason to avoid admitting guilt.
-The police, insurance companies, and your attorney will investigate and determine fault.
+The police, insurance companies, and your Long Beach car accident attorney will investigate and determine fault.
 Do not offer up any additional information about what happened in the accident or if you could have contributed to some of the crash.
 In cases of Long Beach car accidents, even saying “I’m sorry” can be used against you later.

 Do Not Talk to The At-Fault Party’s Insurance

 This is one of the biggest mistakes an accident victim can make.
 An insurance adjuster from the at-fault party will reach out to you after the accident for a statement.
 However, do not talk to anyone before first considering what to say.
 Otherwise, it could negatively affect a potential personal injury claim.
 Insurance companies are tricky to deal with and will do anything to not pay out the full amount – or any – of your lawsuit.

 An insurance adjuster will question everything you say in an attempt to catch you off guard or to get you to say something that will hurt your case.
 They might try to blame you for the accident or deny your claim.
 They could even offer you a much lower settlement amount than what your lawsuit is worth.

 Immediately after traffic accidents, adrenaline will be high and people may be in shock.
 Because of this, you might not be able to feel any injuries you sustained until hours, days, or even weeks after the automobile accident.
 Therefore, do not assume you are okay.